 Our office and the Harvard College Undergraduate Council (the UC) have developed a new Student Organization Recognition process that goes into effect this year.
 It entails an application submission, a meeting with a designated staff member, and a proposal presentation to the UC.
 Then, the Committee of Student Life (a committee of both students and staff) will grant prospective organizations Provisional recognition at the end of the fall 2018 semester.
 Provisionally recognized student organizations hold all privileges granted to fully recognized groups, however, they will be subject to review by the UC after one year.
 If still in good standing at that time, the UC will approve their promotion from Provisional to an established Recognized student organization of Harvard College.

-The New Student Organization Recognition application will open on Monday, August 28th, and is due October 15th, 2017.
+The New Student Organization Recognition application is currently open and is due October 1, 2018.
 The application, as well as more information about the process, can be found in theHub on the New Student Org Recognition Portal, listed under Forms.

 Please note that late applications will not be accepted, and there will be no opportunity to apply for Recognition in the Spring term.
 From now on the Recognition process will only occur once a year, in the Fall.

 The following information is also listed within the New Studen Organization Portal on theHub, but we have also listed it here for your convenience.

 Application additional requirements:

 1. Prospective organizations will be required to upload and submit a Constitution (also called bylaws) with their application.
 There is a sample Constitution template listed below.

 Keep in mind a student group's Constitution/Bylaws must also comply to these requirements: